Historic Dutch experience in the buitenmuseum

-The Buitenmuseum (Open-Air Museum), open from March to October, is visited with a true museum ferry.
+The buitenmuseum (Open-Air Museum), open from March to October, is visited with a true museum ferry.
 Here, you will see authentic buildings and learn all kinds of things about life around the Zuiderzee between 1880 and 1930 – in other words, the last years before the completion of the Afsluitdijk in 1932.
-There are workshops, fish smokehouses and net makers, and you can visit Urk homes and share a meal in a 1920 household.
+There are workshops, a fish smokery, a rope maker and more, and you can talk to Urker 'locals' or join a meal in a 1920 household.

 There is much fun to be had for children as well.
 They can try on traditional clothing, make a clog boat of their own or send their very own message in a bottle.